G-Snipes/G-Snipes.github.io/content/blog/2025/crime-and-punishment/index.md

 Have you ever thought about going back in time and killing Hitler?
 If you’ve never thought about killing the right person for the sake of others, ask yourself this:

 If you were given a button which when pressed would immediately and painlessly kill Vladamir Putin would you press it?
 What about all the heads of Mexico's drug cartels?
 How about a U.S. President?
 Has this hypothetical ever crossed your mind?
 Would you press the button for any of them?
+Would you even hesitate?
 Would you dare to be God?

 It might be in our nature to become God if given the option.
-How arrogant of a species.
+How arrogant we are.

 I guess it's been long overdue for me to watch *Death Note*.